-The IRS recently cleared a path for employers to create a different kind of student loan payoff program that could help attract employees.
+In 2018, the IRS cleared a path for employers to create a different kind of student loan payoff program that could help attract employees.
 The program was created by Abbott Laboratories, but companies of all sizes could use a similar approach.

-Abbott’s program is unique but could lead to more employers implementing similar programs, where the company can make a tax-free contribution to the employee’s 401(k), on the condition the employee makes student loan payments.
+Abbott’s program might inspire more employers to implement similar programs, where the company can make a tax-free contribution to the employee’s 401(k) on the condition the employee makes student loan payments.

-Just like a 401(k) retirement match, a company that offers a student loan repayment program is basically offering you extra money—don’t miss out on that opportunity by not taking advantage of the program if it is offered at your workplace.
-For many employees, even an extra $100 a month for could be enough to help them get out of debt faster and feel more confident about their financial security.
+Just like a 401(k) retirement match, a company that offers a student loan repayment program is basically offering you extra money.
+For many employees, even an extra $100 a month could be enough to help them get out of debt faster and feel more confident about their financial security.

-Though, on the other hand, refinancing with a private lender means forfeiting access to federal loan benefits like income-driven repayment plans.
-Nonetheless, if your credit score and earnings have improved since graduating from college, refinancing might be a smart way to pay less in interest with a lower interest rate and a shorter repayment term.
+Refinancing combines multiple student loans — federal or private — into a single loan with one monthly payment.
+It can potentially lower your interest rate or give you access to more favorable loan terms.
+That said, refinancing with a private lender means forfeiting access to federal loan benefits like income-driven repayment plans, deferment, and public service loan forgiveness.
+Nonetheless, if your credit score and earnings have improved since graduating from college, refinancing might be a way to pay less in interest with a lower interest rate and a shorter repayment term.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.

 Non affiliation: SoFi isn’t affiliated with any of the companies highlighted in this article.